-Moniek Driesse is a design researcher, who was born in a tiny village in the Netherlands, but has been wandering through the megalopolis Mexico City for quite some years, before moving to Sweden to start her PhD at the University of Gothenburg.
-Her design research arises from a reaction to the social, cultural and political conditions of (urban) contexts.
-The last ten years she has been working on diverse projects focused on public space in vulnerable urban areas (mostly in the Netherlands and Latin America) and the development of tools for dialogue and knowledge exchange.
-Therefore she collaborated with fellow professionals, foundations, cultural institutions, universities, and, most of all, inhabitants.
+Moniek Driesse is a design researcher who, although born in a tiny village in the Netherlands, lived in the megalopolis Mexico City for quite some years, before moving to Sweden to start her PhD at the Department of Conservation of the University of Gothenburg.
+Her design research arises from a reaction to the social, cultural and political conditions of urban contexts.
+For the last twelve years, she has been working on diverse projects focused on public space in vulnerable urban areas (mostly in the Netherlands and Latin America) and the development of tools for dialogue and knowledge exchange.
+She collaborated with fellow professionals, foundations, cultural institutions, universities, and, most of all, inhabitants.
 Her design research embraces the subjective nature of human experience in order to understand it in its context and to promote socio-cultural change through her work on the agency of imaginaries.